RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 > cpmcp -f rc2014-16MB a.cpm ~/Desktop/CPM/bbcbasic.com 0:BBCBASIC.COM
 ```
 The contents of the `/etc/cpmtools/diskdefs` file need to be augmented with disk information specific to the RC2014 before use.
-The default is for 16MByte drives.
+The default is for 16MByte drives, with up to 1024 files each.
 8MByte drives are supported, but there's no point.
 32MByte drives are supported by the BIOS, but would require a recompile, and adjusting the BIOS (and hence CCP/BDOS) origin to accommodate the increased allocation vector sizes.

 Just stick to the 16MByte default drive.
 There are up to 4 supported by CP/M-IDE, out of the box.

 ```
-diskdef rc2014-32MB
-  seclen 512
-  tracks 2048
-  sectrk 32
-  blocksize 4096
-  maxdir 512
-  skew 0
-  boottrk -
-  os 2.2
-end

 diskdef rc2014-16MB
   seclen 512
   tracks 1024
   sectrk 32
   blocksize 4096
-  maxdir 512
-  skew 0
-  boottrk -
-  os 2.2
-end

-diskdef rc2014-8MB
-  seclen 512
-  tracks 512
-  sectrk 32
-  blocksize 4096
-  maxdir 512
+  maxdir 1024
   skew 0
   boottrk -
   os 2.2
 end

 ```

 ## Shell Command Line Interface

 The command line interface is implemented in C, with the underlying functions either in C or in assembly.